-Every platform team eventually asks: should we build an Internal Developer Platform?
+Every platform team eventually asks the same question: should we build an Internal Developer Platform?
+The honest answer is usually yes.
+The part that wrecks teams is the how.

-An Internal Developer Platform (IDP) is a self-service layer that abstracts infrastructure complexity from developers.
-Instead of writing Kubernetes YAML, developers describe what they need.
-The platform handles how.
+An Internal Developer Platform is a self-service layer that hides infrastructure plumbing from the people building applications.
+Developers describe what they need.
+The platform figures out how to make it real.
+That’s the whole pitch.

 flowchart TD